Siege of Leith: Archaeology and fortifications

 There is still significant evidence of the fortifications built by the French and batteries built by the English, and new examples were uncovered in 2001, 2002 and 2006.
 The site of the Mount Falcon battery near Byer's Mount is marked by a plaque, and the two mounds on Leith Links are scheduled monuments.

 The ramparts were ordered to be demolished at the conclusion of the siege by Edinburgh townsfolk on the orders of the Lords and Burgh council to, "make blockhouse and curtain equal with the ground."
 Progress was slower than English observers wanted, and in August 1560 Little London and Loggan's bulwark were still "clean whole".
+At the end of September, there were 200 workman called "pioneers" demolishing the ramparts.

 Some repairs to the walls were made in 1572 during the "War between Leith and Edinburgh" using turf called "faill" in the accounts.
 In April 1594 supporters of Francis Stewart, 5th Earl of Bothwell, rebels against James VI of Scotland, repaired the fortifications.

 On 20 March 1639 Lord Newburgh reported on the activities of the Scottish Covenanters at Leith, where women were working on the walls; "they work hard at their new fortification at Leith, where the ladies and women of all sorts serve with wheelbarrows and baskets".
 Women were rarely recorded in manual work on Scottish building sites, the other examples are at Dumbarton Castle (1620) and Inchkeith (1555).

 A part of the ramparts and the Citadel at the site of St Nicholas's Church at the north-west were reconstructed during the war of the Three Kingdoms in 1649.
 The master mason John Milne obtained stones from the demolition of houses that were adjacent to the walls of Edinburgh and from the Spur fortification at Edinburgh Castle.
 The renewed fortifications were held for Charles II, as King of Scots.
 Leith and the Citadel were bombarded by Rear-Admiral Captain Hall on 29 July 1650 from the Liberty, the Heart frigate, the Garland and the Dolphin.

 In the 19th-century Great Junction Street and Constitution Street were laid along the line of the southern and eastern walls respectively.